 As proof by your curled lips,

-Were it preffered, did it
+Were it preferred, did it

 Stand to reason that were tender